gregjewi/ClarAgua-Applet/README.md

 Thanks for reading this.
 If you are just getting started, you probably have a lot more questions.
 That's **OK**.
-Go over to [Issues](https://github.com/gregjewi/TeamNicaMobileApp/issues) and leave a question, complaint, or a comment about something not working.
+Go over to [Issues](https://github.com/gregjewi/ClarAgua-Applet/issues) and leave a question, complaint, or a comment about something not working.
 We will try to get back ASAP.

 Best,
 Greg & Megan
+#### PS: Grafana Dashboard
+For managers an researchers looking to interact with the full dataset, we are using a [Grafana](https://grafana.com/).
+Contact Megan dash Lindmark at uiowa dot edu for link and access.